 Step 3.
 Turn on USB debugging (enable ADB) on Fire tablet

-To enable USB debugging (enable ADB), you need enable Developer options.
+To enable USB debugging (enable ADB), you need to enable Developer options.
 Please refer to this guide on how to access developer options and enable USB debugging as shown below.

 Step 4: Run ADB command from your PC